mrengy/vanguard-history/README.md

 Run composer, create database, import contents from a production export, update wp-config.php, go through WordPress install in browser

-In command line tool, navigate (cd) into the THEME directory.
+(draft - to be built out)

 # To make edits to CSS

+In command line tool, navigate (cd) into the active theme's directory.

 In command line tool, run "sass --watch ." which will check .scss files and compile them into proper .css

+(draft - to be built out)